NameRead

-Lightweight, private tools that help global workers say names correctly in Zoom meetings.
+NameRead will help people say names right in Zoom meetings.

 Product Designer